tus/tus-resumable-upload-protocol/protocol.md

 ##### POST

 Clients MUST use a `POST` against a well known upload creation URL to request the creation of a new file resource.
-The request MUST include `Upload-Length` header when upload size is known.
-The request MUST include `Upload-Stream: 1` when upload size is unknown.
-The headers included here SHALL be dictated by dependent extensions.
+The request MAY include one or more of the `Upload-Length`, `Upload-Concat`, `Upload-Stream` headers.
+The headers included here SHALL be dictated by the rules set by supported extensions.

 The Client MAY supply the `Upload-Metadata` header to add additional metadata to the upload creation request.
 The Server MAY decide to ignore or use this information